jvican/jvican.github.io/content/post/reduce-compile-times.md

 +++
-title = "Reduce compile times of macros and implicits" description = "A tour on profiling compilation times to understand the cost of automatic typeclass derivation with a focus on Shapeless." date = "2018-05-20T10:00:00+01:00"
+title = "Using `scalac-profiling` to profile and reduce compile times of typeclass derivation" description = "A tour on profiling compile times with `scalac-profiling` to understand and reduce the cost of automatic typeclass derivation." date = "2018-05-20T10:00:00+01:00"
 +++

-Today I explain how I've reduced compilation times dramatically in one of the projects I've been working for the past months.
+Today I write about how I've reduced compilation times of a project that uses typeclass derivation to create parsers for CLIs (command-line interfaces) with Shapeless.

-This project uses automatic typeclass derivation via Shapeless and I believe the optimizations here presented can be migrated to other Scala projects too.
+Typeclass derivation makes a heavy use of macros and implicit search to reduce boilerplate and reduce code maintenance, but has a high cost on compile times.

-My goal is to explain how I:
+In most of the cases, slow compilations of this common use case in the Scala community originate from either an unintentional misuse of a macro-based library, or inefficient macro implementations.

-1. identified the bottleneck of compilation;
+Until now, Scala developers could not reduce the cost of the slow compilation times because tooling to profile compile times was lacking and knowledge of these issues limited.

-1. profiled the compilation time of my application; and,
+My goal in this blog post is to give you a walkthrough on how to find and reduce these compile times with `scalac-profiling`.

-1. changed a few lines of code to get *much* better compile times.
+`scalac-profiling` is a new Scala Center compiler plugin to complement my recent work on the compiler statistics infrastructure merged in 2.12.5.
+In this guide, I use the plugin to speed up a module of [Bloop](https://scalacenter.github.io/bloop/), a project I've been recently working on, toachieve a **8x** speedup in compile times.

-`scalac-profiling`, a new compiler plugin that complements the recent statistics infrastructure in `scalac`, helps us find out the **the cost of implicit search and macro expansions** and mitigate it to get faster compile times.
+The analysis and optimizations here presented can be migrated to any other Scala project that derives a lot of types at compile time or makes a heavy use of implicits and macros.

 After reading the blog post, you should understand: